Slimmed Down Kelly Clarkson Busts A Move Ahead Of ‘The Voice’ Finale

 She was quoted in the magazine as saying, “When I was really skinny I wanted to kill myself.
 I was miserable, like inside and out, for four years of my life.
 But no one cared, because aesthetically you make sense.”

 She later wrote on Twitter, “Just to clear something up.
 I wasn’t ever miserable because I had to be thin.
-I said I was miserable & as a result I became thin.”
+I said I was miserable & as a result, I became thin.”

 According to HealthyCeleb.com, Clarkson’s personal trainer is Nora James, with whom she has worked since early 2012.
 James says she first studies the mind and body of her clients so that she can tailor a workout routine for them.